Allied-Voices/alliedvoices/README.md

 # Allied Voices

-This web app is intended to help users navigate their racial landscapes through data and positive resources.
+This web app is intended to help users navigate their racial landscape through data and positive resources.

 ## Tech Stack